Jyotimishra34/Jyotimishra34/README.md

 - 👋 Hi, I’m @Jyotimishra34
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning DSA in Java  and web development as well
-- 💞️ I’m looking to collaborate in some innovative projects on G-SoC
+- 💞️ I’m looking to collaborate on some innovative projects on G-SoC
 - 📫 you can reach me on GitHub and LinkedIn as well.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: playing with HTML and CSS.